dariosky/afterdown/README.md

 *	"source":	Define the source folder
 *	"target":	Define the target folder, this path will be joined with the target of the single rules

+(that can be also specified or overriden in the command line)

 We can optionally setup the Kodi connection

 *	kodi
 	*	"host":	Define the hostname of kodi (default: localhost)
 	*	"requestUpdate": true/false	(if on movement we have to ask Kodi to update)

+From the commandline, you can disable Kodi with the --nokodi option.

 Optionally the mail configuration